Funeral procession

-A funeral procession is a procession, usually in motor vehicles or by foot, from a funeral home or place of worship to the cemetery or crematorium.
+A funeral procession is a procession, usually in motor vehicles or on foot, from a funeral home or place of worship to the cemetery or crematorium.
 In earlier times the deceased was typically carried by male family members on a bier or in a coffin to the final resting place.
 This practice has shifted over time toward transporting the deceased in a hearse, while family and friends follow in their vehicles.
 The transition from the procession by foot to procession by car can be attributed to two main factors; the switch to burying or cremating the body at locations far from the funeral site and the introduction of motorized vehicles and public transportation making processions by foot through the street no longer practical.

 Hinduism

 The Indian city of Banāras is knowns as the Great Cremation Ground because it contains Manikarnikā, the location where Hindu's bring the deceased for cremation.
 Manikarnikā is located in the center of the city along the Ganges River.
 The funeral procession normally takes place from the house of the deceased to the cremation ground and is normally an all-male affair.
 The eldest son leads the procession followed by others.
 Contrary to western traditions, the procession leaves as soon as possible after death and mourners chant the name of god en route to the crematorium.
 The body itself is bathed and wrapped in a white sheet, carried to the cremation ground on a bamboo litter.
 The son leading the procession carries a fire pot when he leaves the house, which is used to light the funeral pyre.
 The procession ends at Manikarnikā, where the body is dipped in the Ganges River, then sprinkled with sandalwood oil and covered with garlands of flowers before being cremated.

 In more modern times and places outside of India, the domestic traditions of decorating the body, circumambulating, and offering rice balls occurs at the family home or funeral home instead of at the cremation site.
 No large procession takes place, but rather the male family members carry the coffin from the home to the hearse and then follow in cars to the crematorium.
 The coffin is again carried by the men from the hearse into the chapel at the crematorium.
 The chief mourner and male family members will flip the switch to light the cremator after the funeral ceremony takes place.
 In some cases, the family will travel farther to spread the ashes of the deceased in a holy river.
 However, if they choose not to do so, the ashes will be spread in the sea or a river nearby.